 Stadia subscribers can play with any Bluetooth controller, but it's worth investing in the official controller, which is extremely comfortable for long play sessions and has useful Stadia-specific buttons like the one-touch capture button.
 It will work across your PC and Android devices, including non-Stadia platforms like Steam.
 For mobile gaming specifically, however, you'll need to invest in a phone stand.

-When choosing between the best gaming accessories for your phone, especially the best Android controllers, don't just go with our top pick by default.
-Consider whether you'll want to use this controller with another platform besides your phone; whether you'll be playing in public places where a phone clip would be too conspicuous; and which gaming streaming platform (if any) you plan to use the most.
+When choosing between the best Android gaming accessories for you, especially the best Android controllers, don't just go with our top picks by default.
+Consider whether you'll want to use this controller with another platform besides your phone, if you'll be playing in public places where a phone clip would be too conspicuous, and which gaming streaming platform (if any) you plan to use the most.
 Then consider how you plan to keep your phone and controller charged on the go, or which headphones will block out the world so you can hear your opponents sneaking up on you.

 The Razer Kishi is a strong pick because it simplifies a lot of these questions.
 It's powered by your phone and supports USB-C passthrough, so you only need to worry about keeping one device charged.
 It works seamlessly with xCloud, GeForce and Stadia just by plugging it into your phone, with no app needed or long Bluetooth pairing process.
 Just make sure your phone will fit inside it before buying.